 From there she ran many projects, the latest being the Heritage Lottery funded ‘Culture of the Countryside’ from 2008-2011 cultureofthecountryside.ac.uk about which her book has been published by Taylor and Francis taylorandfrancis.com

 She writes both as an educationalist and as an art historian, specialising in both current and earlier periods.
-Her next project is to work on a new edition of her general book Medieval Art, originally published by Oxford University Press in 2001 global.oup.com
+She wrote a general book Medieval Art, originally published by Oxford University Press in 2001 global.oup.com

 She also had periods of time working as an independent consultant.
 From 2005-6 she was on secondment to Tate Britain, to manage the early stages of the Visual Dialogues project with Tate partner museums in Sheffield, Newcastle, Birmingham and Manchester. engage.org

 Her long-term interest in the environment which informs GroundWork Gallery stems from a formative period working for Friends of the Earth, as a result of which she wrote the Friends of the Earth Cookbook, published by Penguin Books in 1980. goodreads.com